sohelranabappy/Quizify/README.md

 # Quizify
-This project was inspired by the online game Kahoot!
+This project was inspired by the online game Kahoot! and other surveys.